Maximilian-Winter/llama-cpp-agent/ReadMe.md

 ## Introduction
 The llama-cpp-agent framework is a tool designed for easy interaction with Large Language Models (LLMs).
 It provides a simple yet robust interface using llama-cpp-python, allowing users to chat with LLM models, execute structured function calls and get structured output.
+It does this by generating a formal GGML-BNF grammar of the user defined structures and functions, which is then used by llama.cpp to generate text valid to that grammar.
+In contrast to most GBNF grammar generators it also supports nested objects, dictionaries, enums and lists of them.
 ## Key Features
 - **Simple Chat Interface**: Engage in seamless conversations with LLMs.
 - **Structured Output**: Get structured output from LLMs.